Navasana or Boat Pose

 You can spend months doing excellent work trying to develop ease in this variation.

-This complicates the matter because navasana is not about doing a crunch but without doing a sort of crunch it is truly difficult to access the pose.
+This complicates the matter because navasana is not about doing a crunch, but without doing a sort of crunch it is truly difficult to access the pose.

-There are several troubling issues with navasana which is why I offer all of the variations in the video above.
-For many students, the tendon of the rectus femoris, one of the quadriceps muscles, tends to fire relentlessly, which often feels like a steel cable popping out of your thigh.
+For many students, the tendon of the rectus femoris, one of the quadriceps muscles, tends to fire relentlessly, which can feel like a steel cable popping out of your thigh.

 What fun is that?
 It is hard to recover once that tendon kicks in.
 I didn’t include it in the video but it can be helpful to do navasana with a blanket or block between the thighs.